Welcome to the web pages of the

 Horse Riding

 Equestrian access through Whareroa Farm and along Campbell’s Mill Road is controlled by locked gates.
+See the map above for tracks for horse riding.
 To rent a key contact Kāpiti Coast District Council Phone: +64 4 296 4700.
 Leave gates as you find them.

 Mountain Biking